FESTAC 77

-Festac '77, also known as the Second World Black and African Festival of Arts and Culture (the first was in Dakar, 1966), was a major international festival held in Lagos, Nigeria, from 15 January 1977 to 12 February 1977.
-The month-long event celebrated African culture and showcased to the world African music, fine art, literature, drama, dance and religion.
-About 16,000 participants, representing 56 African nations and countries of the African Diaspora, performed at the event.
-Artists who performed at the festival included Stevie Wonder from United States, Gilberto Gil from Brazil, Bembeya Jazz National from Guinea, Mighty Sparrow from Trinidad and Tobago, Les Ballets Africains, South African Miriam Makeba, and Franco Luambo Makiadi.
+Festac '77, also known as the Second World Black and African Festival of Arts and Culture (the first festival took place in Dakar in April 1966, the second in Algiers in July 1969) was a major international festival held in Lagos, Nigeria, from 15 January 1977 to 12 February 1977.
+The month-long event celebrated African culture and showcased African music, fine art, literature, drama, dance and religion to the world.
+Around 16,000 participants, representing 56 African nations and countries of the African Diaspora, performed at the event.
+Music artists who performed at the festival included Stevie Wonder from the United States, Gilberto Gil from Brazil, Bembeya Jazz National from Guinea, Mighty Sparrow from Trinidad and Tobago, Les Ballets Africains, South African singer Miriam Makeba, Congolese Franco Luambo Makiadi, and Liberian singer Yatta Zoe.
 At the time it was held, it was the largest pan-African gathering to ever take place.
+The event attracted around 500,000 spectators.

-The official emblem of the festival was a replica crafted by Erhabor Emokpae of the royal ivory mask of Benin.
+The official emblem of the festival was a replica royal ivory mask.
+The mask was crafted by Erhabor Emokpae of Benin.
 The hosting of the festival led to the establishment of the Nigerian National Council of Arts and Culture, Festac Village and the National Theatre, Iganmu, Lagos.
-Most of the events were held in four main venues: the National Theatre, National Stadium, Surulere, Lagos City Hall and Tafawa Balewa Square.
+A majority of the events were held in four main venues: the National Theatre, National Stadium, Surulere, Lagos City Hall and Tafawa Balewa Square.